 On Sunday afternoon, Natural Pathways Learning Centre will host a guided forest therapy walk led by a certified forest therapy guide from the Global Institute of Forest Therapy.

 Over approximately 2 hours, participants will explore approximately one km in through the beautiful Carolinian forest at Holiday Beach.
 This experience is funded by the Resilient Communities Fund grant from the Ontario Trillium Foundation and spaces are limited.

 “Holiday Beach Conservation Area has been identified as one of the 10 best sites in all of North America to experience the raptor migration,” notes Danielle Breault Stuebing, ERCA’s Director of Communications & Outreach.
 “Whether an expert birder or nature-loving family, there’s something for everyone at the annual Festival of Hawks.”

 On Saturday evening, tickets are available for a special evening Owl Prowl to learn about the owls of Ontario, their adaptations, calls, and behaviours.
 At this intimate experience, participants will take a guided walk through the woods, looking and listening for owls.

-The Festival takes place 9am to 3pm on September 17.
-All daytime programs are free with the festival admission fee of $15 per vehicle.
-The schedule of programs is available at https://essexregionconservation.ca/education-and-events/2022festival-of-hawks.
+The Festival takes place 10am to 3pm on September 16 & 17.
+All daytime programs are free with the festival admission fee of $20 per vehicle.

 Since 1973, Essex Region Conservation has been sustaining and enriching the environment of the Windsor-Essex-Pelee Island region to ensure it is the Place for Life.